msahithi29/fpt_on_stream_data/README.md

-#Frequent path-traversals on web streaming data
+<h1> Frequent path-traversals on web streaming data </h1>
 This java program lists all the frequent path-traversal patterns with a mininum support s.
 Frequent paths are provided on multiple web-click streaming data via sockets.
 Socket contains IP address or hostname and a port
 <br>
-Input for the program should contain sockets and support thresholds.
+<b> Input for the program should contain sockets and support thresholds </b>
 <br>
   129.12.12.12,9999
 <br>